 Quick Start

 This documentation includes countless doctest examples, which you can easily repeat via copy-paste to gain insights into all the details of HydPy.
 At first, it may be overwhelming, so you need to get adjusted and find the relevant starting points that match your skills and aims.
 If you want to take advantage of HydPy’s full flexibility by using it as a Python library and are already familiar with Python, go to the Simulation > Python subsection.
 Without Python experience, you should review the following paragraphs beforehand.
-If you are, in contrast, primarily interested in executing standard workflows, for example, in the context of flood forecasting, you might prefer starting with the Simulation > Console subsection.
+If you are, in contrast, primarily interested in executing standard workflows, for example, in the context of flood forecasting, you might prefer starting with the Simulation > XML subsection.

 Starting Python